Uzbekistan Discovery Trails : April 25th to May 2nd

 Highlights

-– Explore the best of the ancient silk road towns of Bukhara, Samarkand, Tashkent and Khiva.
+– Explore the best of the ancient silk road towns of Bukhara, Samarkand and Tashkent.

 – Explore the much-photographed Registan in Samarkand, one of the true pinnacles of Islamic architecture.